Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Total loss from one preventable ND outbreak₱97,320–153,760

-Prevention costs almost nothing by comparison.
-A complete perimeter fence, overhead hawk netting, secure night coop, and biosecurity foot wells costs ₱15,000–25,000 one time.
-A full annual vaccination program costs ₱500–1,200 for 100 birds.
-These are not expenses — they are insurance against losses that dwarf their cost by 10–50×.
+Prevention costs far less than recovery.
+A complete perimeter fence, overhead hawk netting, secure night coop, and biosecurity foot baths may cost around ₱15,000–25,000 as a one-time investment.
+A full annual vaccination program for 100 birds may only cost around ₱500–1,200.
+These are not unnecessary expenses, but protection against losses that can cost many times more than the initial investment.

 ₱38,000+